Robert H. Tourtelot

-Robert Tourtelot is a Los Angeles lawyer and former chairman of the California Horse Racing Board, the commission that regulates the California horse racing industry.
+Robert H. Tourtelot, Sr. (/ˈtɔːrtəloʊ/ TOR-tə-loh; December 27, 1934 – February 2, 2023) was a Los Angeles lawyer and former chairman of the California Horse Racing Board, the commission that regulates the California horse racing industry.

 Tourtelot was first appointed to the CHRB by the Governor of California in October 1993, and was reappointed to the Board by Governor Pete Wilson in July 2001.
 He became acting Chairman of the Board when former Chairman George Nicholaw’s term on the Board expired in February 2000, and was unanimously elected CHRB Board Chairman in March 2000.

-Tourtelot is a graduate of University of California, Hastings College of the Law.
-He is a principal in the law firm of Robert H. Tourtelot, PLC, which is a Los Angeles law firm specializing in litigation and transactional projects.
+Tourtelot was a graduate of University of California, Hastings College of the Law.
+He was a principal in the law firm of Robert H. Tourtelot, PLC, which was a Los Angeles law firm specializing in litigation and transactional projects.
 Tourtelot was a member of the board of directors of DARE America and of the Los Angeles Police Department Crime Prevention Advisory Council.
-He is a special reserve officer for the LAPD.
-He also holds a commercial helicopter pilot license.
-Tourtelot resides in Los Angeles with his wife, Susan.
-He has one son, Robert Jr., and three daughters, Adrienne, Nicole, and Katherine.
+He was a special reserve officer for the LAPD.
+He also held a commercial helicopter pilot license.

+In 1995, Tourtelot retained Mark Fuhrman, a former Los Angeles police officer, as a client.
+Fuhrman was accused of committing perjury during O.J.
+Simpson's murder trial.
+In May, Tourtelot filed a lawsuit against the New Yorker on behalf of Fuhrman, alleging that an article by Jeffrey Toobin had defamed Fuhrman and "destroyed [his] reputation as a police officer".
+After recordings of Fuhrman using racial epithets were played in court, Tourtelot dropped Fuhrman as a client and also dropped the suit against the New Yorker.
+He said of the matter:

+In 1997, Tourtelot received a letter from the California State Bar Association in regard to his public statements condemning Fuhrman, warning that his actions were very close to breaking the bar rule prohibiting a lawyer to make statements which could harm their client's defense.

+Ronald Goldman's father and sister also hired Tourtelot as part of their legal team.
+In 1997, Tourtelot made a public call for Simpson to be charged with perjury.

+Tourtelot died on February 2, 2023 in Palm Desert, CA.